 - Accountability in the Realty Sector

-For real estate market, demonetization meant a boon.
+For the real estate market, demonetization meant a boon.
 As property prices were unrealistically high for certain regions, demonetisation reduced the involvement of black money drastically.
 Because of the currency ban and digital push for money transactions, the realty prices started to normalize as per the demand in the market.

 - Interest Rate on Fixed Deposits